Virginia Norwood: Early life and education

 Virginia Tower was born on January 8, 1927, at Fort Totten in New York City, United States the eldest daughter of Eleanor Monroe and John Vogler Tower.
 He was an Army officer, had a master's degree in physics, and later taught at Carnegie Tech.
 Her mother was skilled in mathematics and languages and studied independently.
 Her father actively encouraged young Virginia's interest in physics and mathematics; he gave her a slide rule when she was nine years old, and helped to develop her mathematical skills.
 The family moved around with her father's military career, living in Panama, Oklahoma, and Bermuda.
 Once military families were sent back to the American mainland following the attack on Pearl Harbor in December 1941, she was a pupil at five high schools.
 In 1943, her guidance counselor in high school suggested she become a librarian due to her intelligence, but she was much more interested in numbers than words.

 Norwood was accepted into the Massachusetts Institute of Technology with a partial scholarship in 1944.
-She was graduated in 1947 with a degree in mathematical physics.
+She graduated in 1947 with a degree in mathematical physics.

 While working at the United States Army Signal Corps in New Jersey, she took engineering classes through a Rutgers University extension programme.